-Of Dalrymple's exploration program, 47 BCL samples returned values over 1 ppb in close proximity to EPM 19696.
-Indications are that the whole thickness of the coarse sandstones/conglomerates of the Devonian / Carboniferous Collopy Formation is shedding gold.
-Limited 'alluvial grade' calculations indicated this detectable coarse gold only translates to 0.05 to 0.1 g/t Au (Beams, 1990).
+Of Dalrymple's exploration program, 47 BCL samples returned values over 1 ppb in close proximity to the EPM.
+Indications are that the whole thickness of the coarse sandstones and conglomerates of the Devonian to Carboniferous Collopy Formation is shedding gold.
+Limited alluvial grade calculations indicated this detectable coarse gold only translates to 0.05 to 0.1 g/t Au (Beams, 1990).
 Metana Minerals conducted a short exploration program consisting of three reconnaissance trips during June 1988, completing rock chip and minor stream sediment sampling.
 Results were found to be discouraging (Davis, 1989).

 Pioneer Minerals Australia Ltd also undertook a short exploration program with 28 stream sediment samples and 10 rock chip samples collected over its two EPMs.
 Two anomalous gold samples and associated base metal anomalies were taken from the Black Mountain greisen zone (Syvret, 1990).

-M.I.M exploration considered the area for its potential to host mesothermal vein (Ravenswood or Christian Kruck) style and sub-volcanic breccia complex (Mt Leyshon or Mt Wright) style mineralization (James, 1999).
+MIM exploration considered the area for its potential to host mesothermal vein (Ravenswood or Christian Kruck) style and subvolcanic breccia complex (Mount Leyshon or Mount Wright) style mineralization (James, 1999).
 Work included geological mapping, reconnaissance heliborne regional traversing, rock chip, stream sediment sampling, soil sampling, costeaning, plus percussion and diamond drilling of potential target areas.
-Geophysical methods have included ground magnetic and heliborne magnetic / radiometric surveys, plus gravity, IP, and CSAMT/MIP surveys in the vicinity of Ravenswood (James, 1999).
+Geophysical methods have included ground magnetic and heliborne magnetic and radiometric surveys plus gravity, IP and CSAMT/MIP surveys in the vicinity of Ravenswood (James, 1999).

-Follow up of anomalous BCL samples returned samples with values of 2 ppb, 7 ppb, 4 ppb, and 6 ppb Au with associated base metal anomalies, within and around the eastern margins of EPM 19696.
+Follow up of anomalous BCL samples returned samples with values of 2 ppb, 7 ppb, 4 ppb and 6 ppb Au with associated base metal anomalies, within and around the eastern margins of the EPM.
 MIM found these values discouraging and did not follow up on these anomalies (Summers, 1994).

-A soil survey along the Alex Hill Shear Zone roughly 12 km east of the northern extent of EPM 19696 returned values of 1.1, 5.8, 3.4, 13.2, 1.4, and 2.8 ppb Au, with anomalous base metal values (James, 1997).

-Stream Sediment Sampling just to the east of EPM 19696 extents returned values of 3.9 ppb Au, and 1.6 ppb Au on the western margin of EPM 19696 (James, 1998).
+A soil survey along the Alex Hill Shear Zone roughly 12 km east of the northern extent of the EPM returned values of 1.1, 5.8, 3.4, 13.2, 1.4 and 2.8 ppb Au, with anomalous base metal values (James, 1997).
+Stream Sediment Sampling just to the east of the EPM extents returned values of 3.9 ppb Au and 1.6 ppb Au on the western margin of the EPM (James, 1998).